Appointat/Appointat/README.md

 ---

 Hi there!
-My name is XXX and I am a software developer with a passion for building innovative and user-friendly applications.
+My name is Zikang CHEN and I am a software developer with a passion for building innovative and user-friendly applications.

-I have a XXX degree in Computer Science from Sorbonne University and have gained valuable experience through internships at ANSYS and Air Liquide.
+I have a Master/Engineer degree in Computer Science from Sorbonne University and have gained valuable experience through internships at ANSYS and Air Liquide.
 I am proficient in languages such as C++, Python, and C#/.NET, and have experience working with frameworks such as XXX and XXX.

 In my free time, I enjoy staying up-to-date with the latest technology trends and expanding my knowledge through online courses and personal projects.
 I am also an avid XXX and enjoy XXX in my spare time.